Montana-Media-Arts/webDesignFall2024/_docs/topic-01/02-files/page-04.md

 <div class="divider-heading"></div>

-**Scripts** add functionality to websites by running on the client (your browser) or the server (think Amazon's computer).
+**Scripts** add website functionality by running on the client (your browser) or the server (think Amazon's computer).
 Scripts are what makes sites interesting and dynamic.

 <div class="divider-pg"></div>